 Federal Poverty Level (FPL) – The below is a chart acquired from HAP showing the estimated incomes in order to receive a subsidy/tax credit and cost sharing.

-- Include in your 2018 household everyone you will claim as a dependent on your tax return and any children who live with you.
+Include in your 2021 household everyone you will claim depends on your tax return and any children who live with you.
 Be sure to include their income when you estimate your household income.
 Learn more about who to include in your household.

-- If you’re married, you must file a joint tax return for 2018 in order to get lower costs on 2018 Marketplace coverage based on your income.
+If you’re married, you must file a joint tax return for 2018 to get lower costs on 2021 Marketplace coverage based on your income.
 Note: If you’re a victim of domestic abuse, domestic violence, or spousal abandonment, you may not have to file jointly

 Modified Adjusted Gross Income chart brought to you by HAP: